 Regulatory requirements: there are several regulatory requirements that come with managing a SMSF. including responsibilities around contributions, sole purpose tests, reporting requirements and more.
 Check out this handy guide from the ATO that outlines everything you need to know about running a SMSF.

 Tax declaration: if you run a SMSF you will be responsible for declaring how much income was deposited into your SMSF at the end of the financial year.
 There are a few regulations and steps you will need to fulfil in order to do this correctly, and not risk being potentially taxed at the highest bracket.
-Read page 14 of the ATO SMSF guide to learn about your responsibilities and obligations when it comes to tax time.
+Read the ATO SMSF guide to learn about your responsibilities and obligations when it comes to tax time.

 Where to go for information and advice

 Financial Advisors: financial Advisors are a great resource to tap into.
 They have strong knowledge of markets, investment opportunities and regulations.
-You can use RIAAs directory tool to find value aligned Financial Advisors.
+You can use the RIAAs directory tool to find value aligned Financial Advisors.

 ATO: the Australian Tax Office (ATO) is a great resource to clarify your SMSF responsibilities and regulations when it comes to tax declaration.
 Visit their website to read through their resources, or use the live chat function to ask specific questions.

 MoneySmart: moneysmart is a free online tool managed by the Australian Government.
 It provides free and unbiased information, tools and tips related to financial services.
 Visit their website to find out more.